ua-snap/sea-ice-atlas/README.md

 To deploy data for this application, the steps are:

  1. Obtain the updated data file, and be aware that if the file has structural changes some coding may be needed to support it.
-Double check that the bounding box is consistent with our existing infrastructure with the ```gdalinfo``` command.
-The bounding box should look like this:
+Double check that the bounding box and nodata value(s) are consistent with our existing infrastructure with the ```gdalinfo``` command.
+The bounding box and nodata value(s) should look like this:

      ```
      $ gdalinfo <filename>